AzureCR/acr-builder-os-tests/Windows/readme.md

 ## Getting a personal access token

-The default for build-task requires a git-access-token.
-This will configure a webhook on the repository to trigger your build-task when commits are made.
+The default for task requires a git-access-token.
+This will configure a webhook on the repository to trigger your task when commits are made.

 To use ACR Build with a repository you don't own, such as https://github.com/AzureCR/acr-builder-os-tests, you can pass the additional flag `--commit-trigger-enabled=false` which removes the dependency on a personal access token.
-As a result, the build-task will not automatically triggger on commits, but you can manually start the build task: `az acr build-task run -n HelloworldWinServercoreLtsc2016`
+As a result, the task will not automatically triggger on commits, but you can manually start the build task: `az acr task run -n HelloworldWinServercoreLtsc2016`

-See: [create-a-build-task](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-build-task#create-a-build-task) in docs for configuring a personal access token.
+See: [create-a-task](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-build-task#create-a-build-task) in docs for configuring a personal access token.

 ```bash
 PAT=[token]